Wittline/data-eng-anaburf/README.md

     destinations = {*tickets.values()}

-    for k, v in tickets.items():
+    for departures, v in tickets.items():

-        if k not in destinations:
+        if departures not in destinations:
-            track_itinerary(tickets, k, airports)
+            track_itinerary(tickets, departures, airports)
             return